-Sorting through your business funding options has never been more challenging than it is today.
+Sorting through the best small business financing options has never been more challenging than it is today.
 With record-high denials and low funding rates dotting the landscape, even seasoned small-business owners are left scratching their heads.
 Not surprisingly, nearly two-thirds dipped into their personal funds to cover business expenses last year as a result, per the latest Small Business Credit Survey.

 Don’t let that discourage you from exploring financial solutions, though.
 There’s still funding available.
 However, you’ll have better luck securing the cash you need by choosing the best-fit solution before you start applying.

-Below, we’ll give an in-depth look at the best funding solutions for small businesses and typical qualifications for each, plus break down scenarios where each is ideal.
+Below, we’ll give an in-depth look at the best funding solutions for small businesses and typical qualifications for each, plus break down scenarios where each is ideal for getting access to capital.

 Debt Funding vs. Equity Funding

 On a broader scope, there are two main types of small business funding: debt and equity.
 There are benefits and drawbacks to each, so you’ll want to begin your search by narrowing down which of these two options is suitable for you.

 With debt funding, your company generates debt you must pay back to have access to cash today.
 Common examples are loans and lines of credit.
 Debt funding is the route most businesses go, but it’s not without its challenges.
 According to the Small Bussiness Credit Survey, almost a quarter of businesses had a financing shortfall last year despite applying for financing.

 Typical Sources of Debt Funding